Middle Tennessee vs. Southern Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 - Southern Miss' games this season have hit the over on one of seven set point totals (14.3%).

-- The Golden Eagles have turned the ball over 15 times, five fewer times than the Blue Raiders have forced turnovers (20).
+- This season the Golden Eagles have 15 turnovers, five fewer than the Blue Raiders have takeaways (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.